vigneshsankariyer1234567890/tp/docs/UserGuide.md

 To specify which contact to add a remark to, use the index of the contact.
 If you don't know what the index is, refer to [Finding the index](#finding-the-index).

-Note that a contact can only have a maximum of **one** remark.
-If a contact already has a remark, any new remark added will replace the pre-existing remark.

 Format: `remark INDEX -r REMARK`

 Examples: